 Dimension

-A dimension, in the context of data, is a descriptive attribute that provides context for your metrics.
-Think of dimensions as the categories or labels—like date, region, or product line—that you use to group, filter, or slice your data.
+A dimension is a descriptive attribute that provides context for your metrics.
+Dimensions are the categories or labels—like date, region, or product line—that you use to group, filter, or slice your data.

 In depth